 - A. Parking is allowed in the unheated hangars only.
-Vehicles are not allowed in the heated hangar or in the tie down areas. - B. Starting precautions:

-- 1. Except for the Piper Arrow, Club aircraft 28 VDC systems are not compatible with standard automotive electrical systems and MUST NOT be jump started with a car battery.
-The Club Piper Arrow aircraft has a 12 VDC systems, and is equipped with an external ground power plug for use in conjunction with a car battery for engine starting.
+Vehicles are not allowed in the heated hangar. - B. Starting precautions: - 1.
+Except for the Piper Arrow, Club aircraft 28 VDC systems are not compatible with standard automotive electrical systems and MUST NOT be jump started with a car battery.
+The Piper Arrow aircraft has a 12 VDC system and is equipped with an external ground power plug for use in conjunction with a car battery for engine starting.
 Consult the appropriate aircraft manual before attempting to start the engine by jumping -- aircraft can incur damage to the electrical system if the starting procedure is not strictly followed. - 2.
 Hand propping an aircraft in an attempt to start the engine is prohibited.
 Any member engaging in this activity is subject to termination from the Club. - C. Each aircraft contains a logbook for recording flight tach time and date(s). - 1.
 The pilot is responsible for the accurate logging of their flight for accounting purposes (tach time). - 2.
 Fuel and oil added, along with any other information that might be of interest to subsequent pilots should be noted. - 3.
 Completed log sheets must be removed from the aircraft by any member who intends to return from a cross-country flight on or after the 25th of the month.
-Failure to leave the log sheets in the line box or the hangar so the Treasurer can pick them up will result in a fine. - D. All aircraft maintenance is done by approved mechanics or qualified pilots under FAA regulations. - 1.
+Failure to leave the log sheets on the desk in the heated hangar so the Treasurer can pick them up will result in a fine. - D. All aircraft maintenance is done by approved mechanics or qualified pilots under FAA regulations. - 1.
 Any item requiring repairs is to be written up in the aircraft flight log in the aircraft and called in to the Crew Chief or Maintenance Officer.
 If possible, it should also be communicated via the designated Maintenance Squawk System. - 2.
 If it is of a serious or safety related issue an immediate call should be made to the Crew Chief, Maintenance Officer or member of the Board of Directors.
 Also notify subsequent pilots. - 3.
-Club members are not authorized to take an aircraft out of service without approval from a Club Officer unless directly related to its safety or airworthiness. - E. Shutdown and tie-down: - 1.
-After every flight the aircraft is to be fueled to the tabs. - 2.
+Club members are not authorized to take an aircraft out of service without approval from a Club Officer unless directly related to its safety or airworthiness.

+E. Shutdown and tie-down

+- 1. After every flight the aircraft is to be fueled to the tabs, except the Cirrus which will be fueled to the tabs plus five additional gallons in each tank. - 2.
 A supply of extra oil (at least 2 quarts) is to be maintained in the baggage compartment.
-Extra oil is in the line box or the hangar.
+Extra oil is in each hangar, and in the heated hangar.
 Note oil usage in the log.
-Failure to leave appropriate quantity of oil in aircraft may result in a fine. - 3.
-All aircraft should be hand positioned in their parking places to avoid damage to either the aircraft or those aircraft parked near them.
+Failure to leave an appropriate quantity of oil in aircraft may result in a fine. - 3.
+All aircraft should be hand positioned in their parking places to avoid damage to either the aircraft or those aircraft parked near them. - 4.
+Remove trash, personal belongings and appropriately sanitize the interior of the aircraft. - 5.
+After each flight, clean the windscreen, the cowling and leading edges with cleaning materials supplied by the Club.